2018 Mazda CX-8 Sport FWD

 The stereo is reasonable for this price point and doesn’t distort when cranked up, however it’s best to leave the bass off its highest setting as it can get a little boomy; though some people will undoubtedly like that sort of thing.

-But what you really want to know is whether it’s worth paying extra over the CX-5 for those third row seats, right?
+But what you really want to know is whether it’s worth paying the price premium on top of the CX-5 for those third-row seats, right?